sasstools/sass-lint/docs/rules/no-color-literals.md

-# Color Variable
+# No Color Literals

-Rule `color-variable` will disallow the use of color literals and basic color functions in any declarations other than variables or maps/lists.
+Rule `no-color-literals` will disallow the use of color literals and basic color functions in any declarations other than variables or maps/lists.

 The list of affected color functions are as follows:
 * `rgb`